-At the junction, we followed the use trail for a short jaunt to the summit of peak 1755.
-There is no benchmark nor register was located.
+At the junction, we followed the use trail for a short jaunt to the summit of Peak 1755.
+There is no benchmark or register located.

 After rejoining the main trail we continued on to the chairs.
 The fire has destroyed the stairs to the chairs, so a little scramble is now required to reach them.
 The views did not disappoint.

 We pushed on to the end of the trail before turning back.
-Coming back down we meet quite a few folks making their way up.
+Coming back down we met quite a few folks making their way up.
 Nice to have this peak formally done.